 V. FACULTY APPOINTMENTS

-Rice has a faculty of approximately 880 women and men holding a variety of appointments.
+Rice has over 1,000 members faculty holding a variety of appointments.
 Appointments are of two general types: tenured/tenure-track faculty and non-tenure-track faculty.
 The two types of appointments are described briefly below.
 Please see Policy 201: Faculty Appointments, Promotions, and Tenure for more information on both tenure/tenure-track and non-tenure-track appointments.

-Appointments in the non-tenure-track faculty ranks may involve responsibilities in (1) research, scholarship, or creative work; (2) teaching and mentoring; and (3) university service (through committee service, advising, or other duties) but seldom in all three areas and may involve other types of roles.
-The non-tenure-track faculty ranks include:
+Appointments in the non-tenure-track faculty ranks may involve responsibilities in (1) research, scholarship, or creative work; (2) teaching and mentoring; and (3) university service (through committee service, advising, or other duties); however, non-tenure-track faculty appointments typically do not include responsibilities in all three areas.
+Also, in certain specialized circumstances, some of these appointments may also involve other types of responsibilities.

 Non-tenure-track promotable faculty ranks